Salinas Catholic wooden carvings in Porta Coeli Church

 Spanish Colonial architecture, and a quiet dignified old plaza,

-pretty fountain.
-Be sure to visit the Museum of History, next to the Ponce La Perla Theatre, for the architectural wonder of it the building!
+pretty fountain ( presently broken, won't work again until 2015).
+Be sure to visit the Museum of History of the City of Ponce, next to the Ponce La Perla Theatre, for the architectural wonder of the building!
 Art Nouveau details and lovely stained glass throughout.

-Next morning head out of Ponce, one of two ways.
+Next morning head out of Ponce, one of three ways.

 You can can go west towards Guanica or you could go up Route #10